JamesAnBo/demand/README.md

 blacklist mode (NOT RECOMMENDED): accept commands from everybody except people on your blacklist

-There will be a template file created when the player first switches to a job.
+There will be a template file created when the player switches to a new job for the first time.
 It'll look like demands_WHM.lua or related job.
 I've created a WHM and RDM file already.
 Use them as a guide to creat other job files.

 Other then the full spell name other WHM aliases are: